Harbin Engineering University: History

 The current name has been in use since 1994.

 HEU was one of the first universities authorized by the state to award master and doctoral degrees.

 Campus

 HEU is located in Nangang, in the heart of Harbin.

 The university library occupies a six-story building on the eastern side of campus.
 Particular strengths of library collections focus on nuclear and marine science.

 Wi-Fi access at the library is charged at 0.30 RMB per hour.
 Faculty, students, and staff with a university ID card may register for wifi access at the second-floor information desk.

 Admissions

 Undergraduate, master and doctoral students are admitted in the autumn semester.
 Although the majority of undergraduate courses are taught in Chinese, many postgraduate programs are offered in English.
 Qualifications in related programs are required for postgraduate admissions.

 International Students

 HEU emphasizes the development of international cooperation and academic exchange.
-Since 2000, HEU have international students from Canada, Korea, Russia, Japan, Pakistan, Philippines, Mongolia, Thailand, Nepal, India, United Kingdom, and United States.
+Since 2000, HEU have international students from Canada, Korea, Russia, Japan, Pakistan, Philippines, Mongolia, Thailand, Nepal, United Kingdom,Bangladesh, and United States.